 Potential criminal actions, other life-threatening emergencies on or near campus can be reported by dialing 9-1-1 from any campus extension or cell phone.
 You may also dial 2111 from a campus extension or 760-341-2111 from a cell phone to reach Public Safety Department 24 hours a day.
 If you are reporting a 9-1-1 call from a campus extension it notifies the Public Safety Department.

-Semester parking permits can be purchased online here.
+Semester virtual parking permits can be purchased online.
 No person may park in a disabled parking space without a current DMV Disabled placard that is issued to the driver.

-Palm Desert Campus: Daily permits can be purchased for $1.00 in lots 4, 14, 23 and 28.
-Students may NOT park in the public library side of the parking lot (south side), McCallum Theatre parking (west side of the McCallum Theatre), or staff/faculty parking at anytime.
-Staff parking must have a staff permit visible.
+Palm Desert Campus: Students may NOT park in the public library side of the parking lot (south side), McCallum Theatre parking (west side of the McCallum Theatre), or staff/faculty parking at anytime.
+Staff parking must have a registered virtual staff parking permit.
 Disabled Parking must have a placard or license plate displayed.
-Motorcycles display a COD Parking permit.
+Motorcycles must have registered for a virtual parking permit.
 No parking in the red curb or fire lane at any time permitted.

-Eastern Valley/Indio Campus: staff parking must have a staff permit visible.
+Eastern Valley/Indio Campus: Staff parking must have registered for a virtual staff/faculty parking permit.
 Disabled Parking must have a placard or license plate displayed.
 No parking in the red curb or fire lane at any time permitted.

-Western Valley/Palm Springs Campus: staff parking must have a staff permit visible.
+Western Valley/Palm Springs Campus: Staff parking must have registered for a virtual staff/facultyparking permit.
 Disabled Parking must have a placard or license plate displayed.
 No parking in the red curb or fire lane at any time permitted.

-Mecca Thermal Campus: staff parking must have a staff permit visible.
+Mecca Thermal Campus: Staff parking must have registered for a virtual staff/faculty parking permit.
 Disabled Parking must have a placard or license plate displayed.
 No parking in the red curb or fire lane at any time permitted.

 If you are issued a citation and feel that you have grounds to contest the citation, you may fill out a Parking Contest Form.
 This form must be filled out online within the 21 day period once the citation is issued or the citation must be paid.
 Once the citation has passed the 21 day period without being contested or paid it begins to accrue late fees with the DMV. *The DMV is responsible for their own fees COD can not refund any late fees due the DMV.

-Failure to display a valid parking permit is not grounds to file a parking contest form.
-Parking in a staff lot without a staff pass is not grounds to file a parking contest form.
-For more information please visit your Public Safety Department on your campus, or call 760-341-2111.
+Failure to register for a valid virtual parking permit is not grounds to file a parking contest form.
+Parking in a staff lot without a registering for a virtual staff parking pass is not grounds to file a parking contest form.
+For more information please visit your Public Safety Department office on your campus, or call 760-341-2111.